-- Please read all of the information in your pre-op packet three times, immediately after your appointment, the day before surgery, and again after surgery to ensure that you remember the details. - By planning ahead, you can have a more relaxed recovery phase.
-Fill your prescriptions, stock the house with comfort foods, arrange a comfortable place to sleep and remember that you will need a ride to the first and second post-op appointment.
-Do not be alone the night of surgery; plan to have someone stay with you. - NO SMOKING of any kind one month before or after surgery is recommended. - Start taking Bromelain, Arnica Montana or Arnika Forte as directed.
+- Please read all of the information in your pre-op packet three times: immediately after your appointment, the day before surgery and again after surgery to ensure that you will remember the details. - By planning ahead, you can have a more relaxed recovery phase.
+Fill your prescriptions, stock your home with comfort foods and arrange a comfortable place to sleep.
+Do not be alone the night of surgery; plan to have someone stay with you.
+Remember that you will need a ride to the first and second post-op appointments as well. - NO SMOKING one month before and after surgery.
+Smoking impedes healing. - Start taking Arnica Forte the night before surgery. - All patients 35 years and older are required to have a mammogram within one year prior to surgery.